 Lard (we can use butter or margarine)

 Soak dried mushrooms and groats overnight in water.
 The next day put the mushrooms and groats into a pot and cook them until soft.
 Briefly fry the chopped onion and four cloves of garlic in the lard or butter until translucent.
-Put cooked mushrooms and groats into the baking dish, add the onion, garlic, chopped parsley, thyme and oregano, salt and black pepper to taste.
+Put cooked mushrooms and groats into the baking dish, and add the onion, garlic, chopped parsley, thyme and oregano, salt and black pepper to taste.
 Stir the mixture thoroughly, put it in an oven and bake at 180° for 25 minutes.

 From the TCM point of view: